 Throughout the year, stores offer fairly regular sales on specific items, centered around special events, seasons and holidays.
-During these sales, stores will offer rock bottom prices on categories of items to get you in the store (think Super Bowl, spring cleaning, Earth Day, back to school, Black Friday etc.).
+During these sales, stores will offer rock bottom prices certain items to get you in the store (think Super Bowl, spring cleaning, Earth Day, back to school, Black Friday etc.).
 These items are called “loss leaders.”

-For example, I buy my Christmas wrapping supplies AFTER Christmas.
-I know that these items will be on clearance for as much as 90% off.
-So I wait until then to buy wrapping paper, bows and name tags.
-Then I buy as much as I’ll need for the next year or two.
+For example, I always purchase my Christmas wrapping supplies AFTER Christmas for the next year.
+I know that these items will be on clearance for as much as 90% off, so I wait until then to buy as much as I’ll need for the next year.
 I never pay full price for these things and I am able to buy much higher quality products for a steal.

 Manufacturers also have designated times during the year when they market the new version of specific products.
-Right before the new comes in, retailers drastically mark down the old.
-Knowing this information can save you quite a bit on big purchases like vacuum cleaners, law mowers, digital cameras, etc.
+Right before the new comes in, retailers drastically mark down the old models.
+Knowing this information can save you quite a bit on big purchases like vacuum cleaners, law mowers, digital cameras, appliances, electronics and more!

 And this brings us back to the Savvy Shopper’s Guide.
-From January through December, this is your basic go-to list of monthly loss leaders, clearance items and mark downs, as well as in season produce.
+From January through December, this is your basic go-to list of monthly loss leaders, clearance items, seasonal items and closeouts to look for.

 Click on a link below for an extensive list of the things you’ll find on sale during that month.

 Want to take your household savings to the next level?
 Check out my Learn to Coupon series and find out how you don’t have to be an extreme couponer to save big!